 Among these casualty statistics are many tragic stories.
 They include Hull brothers, George and John Betts, and George and John Haldenby, who died the same day.
 Brothers, Arthur and Henry Beanland and Charles and Ernest Robinson, all of the 12th EYR, who died together, in the same attack.
 Best friends, George Williams and Harold Shepherdson, of the 13th EYR, who died trying to save each other.
 Also, Mark Wilson, killed with the 13th EYR, who had already lost two brothers in 1915.
 Albert William Pregden, 10th EYR, an only son, who enlisted underage.
 He is the only Pregden to die in ww1 and his family name died with him.
-There were many wounded who soon died of wounds, like Reginald Fitton, 10th EYR who died on 26/11/1916 and Private, Henry Wright Taylor, 12th EYR, wounded in the thigh and died of wounds in Hull, on 25/03/1919, aged 37.
+There were many wounded who soon died of wounds, like Reginald Fitton, 10th EYR who died on 26/11/1916, Francis Reeve Hicks, 12th EYR, who died on 12/01/1917 and Private, Henry Wright Taylor, 12th EYR, wounded in the thigh and died of wounds in Hull, on 25/03/1919, aged 37.
 Similarly, John Akester Hodgson, 12th EYR, wounded, and taken prisoner, who died of wounds, years later, on 27/02/1918.
 Others, like, Edward Roberts, 13th EYR, who died in captivity on 03/12/1916 and Soloman Sole, 13th EYR, who died a prisoner of war, on 05/05/1917.
 There were also casualties never recorded like, Charles Eyre, 12th EYR, wounded in the right arm at Serre, discharged from the army on 05/09/1917 and died in Hull, on 26/08/1918, aged 28.
 He does not appear in any CWGC records.
-Also, those that survived the Serre battle, only to die six months later, when the Pals attacked again, at Oppy Wood.
+Also, those that survived the Serre battle, only to die six months later, when the Pals attacked again, at Oppy Wood, on 3rd May 1917.
 They included Sergeant, Harry Wilkinson, MM, who won the Military Medal at Serre, for storming a trench, capturing a gun and taking prisoners, who died trying the same, at Oppy Wood, in 1917.
 Even Jack Cunningham, who won the Victoria Cross, returned from Serre, never the same man again.
 He died young, after a very turbulent, post war life.
 Many of these men were the “The Hull Originals”, the volunteers of August and September 1914, that had queued to enlist, outside Hull City Hall, hoping to get to ‘The Bosch’ before it was all over.
 Well, they weren’t so innocent now.
 Many Hull Pals now lie buried in a number of cemeteries around Serre, which were created in May 1917 when the Germans withdrew from Serre.

 The news of Hull’s losses, sent shock waves through the City.
 Even though newspapers were censored, long casualty lists, printed over the following days, weeks and months, could not hide what happened.
 Reports from soldiers returning from the front, and discharged wounded servicemen, plus the rush of over worked “Telegram Boys”, reminded civilians of the brutality of war.